How to Spatchcock A Chicken

 How to spatchcock (or butterfly) a whole chicken.
 This is the easiest, fastest, and most consistent way to roast a chicken!
 No trussing required.

-Say hello to my favorite way to roast a chicken.
-Spatchcocking.
-It’s a weird word, I know.
+Spatchcocking is my favorite way to roast a chicken.
 Officially (if we’re getting technical), spatchcocking means to split open poultry or game birds for grilling.
 But we’re not grilling today, we’re roasting.

-Once you roast a chicken this way, I can (almost) guarantee that you’ll never go back to a traditional, trussed roast chicken.
-Really.
+Once you roast a chicken this way, I can almost guarantee that you’ll never go back to a traditional, trussed roast chicken.

 In layman terms, spatchcocking means to remove the spine of a chicken and press down on the breast bone, so that the chicken lays completely flat during the cooking process.
 It sounds complicated, but it is actually incredibly easy and straight-forward.

-You just need a pair of good-quality, affordable kitchen shears (affiliate link).
-If you’re wondering why you would prepare a chicken this way, here are all of the benefits:
+You just need a pair of good-quality, affordable kitchen shears.
+If you’re wondering why you would prepare a chicken this way, here are the benefits.

 - Since the chicken lays completely flat, all of the chicken skin is exposed to the heat of the oven. this yields super crispy, caramelized skin over the entirety of the bird.

 - Spatchcocking significantly reduces roasting time.
-And I mean, significantly.
 To the point where you can realistically roast a chicken on a busy weeknight.
-This five-pound chicken took just over an hour to roast.
+This 5-lb chicken took just over an hour to roast.
 A traditional trussed chicken of this size would take upwards of 1 hour and 45 minutes.

 - Since spatchcocked poultry cooks faster (more surface area, more heat exposure), this allows you to roast at higher temperatures, which also helps yield perfectly golden, crispy skin.